nirus/ecma/README.md

 A collective contribution to knowledge pool of Javascript community with a zeal to learn from the community and contribute back to the community enlightening with the power of Javascript.

 ## Motivation Factor:
-Growth of Javascript from just being a **client side** optional language with power to disable in the browser on demand, to server side language competing with industrial grade backend frameworks took me by a surprise.
-Despite being non-structured, no strict types defined, Javascript grew to be proven as one of the powerful language that can drive anything from simple browser interactions to Robots that can automate human jobs is like **(oooooooH WOOOOOW)**
+Growth of Javascript from just being a **client side scripting** language on the browser, to server side language competing with industrial grade backend frameworks took me by a surprise.
+Despite being non-structured, no strict types defined, Javascript grew to be proven as one of the powerful language that can drive anything from simple browser interactions to an actual electronic Robot **(http://johnny-five.io/)**

 ## Catalyst resposible for the growth